– Backyard Kitchen Design –

 – Green Building Network –

 The mission at Passive House Alliance is to contribute to a low-carbon future.
 Through education, training and advocacy, this local chapter of the membership-based Passive House Alliance U.S. works with partners throughout the Northeast to build standards for a cleaner future.
-In June, the Hudson Valley chapter completed the North Miller Passive Multifamily project in Newburgh, which will collect data on how to deliver cost effective, superior performing buildings.
+A Passive House Alliance Hudson Valley chapter member Michael Robinson (with his construction company Urban Myth Construction/Stephen Taya Properties, LLC.) completed the North Miller Passive Multifamily project in Newburgh, which will collect data on how to deliver cost effective, superior performing buildings.

 – Home Center (Mid-Hudson Valley) –